ShoaibDev69/CoinReach_Project/README.md

 - How to use Web3.js library to interact with Ethereum blockchain and smart contracts deployed on it from a web application using Metamask wallet extension for browsers.

-- How to use Solidity
+- How to use Solidity programming language to write smart contracts for Ethereum blockchain.
+We used Solidity to write a smart contract that stores the transactions made by the user on the blockchain.

 - How to use Hardhat